gedaipek/TechHive_Global_Project/README.md

 * North America is the company’s largest market, contributing 51% of total revenue and 47% of total order volume.
 It is followed by Europe, the Middle East, and Africa, accounting for 29% of revenue and 25% of orders, then Asia-Pacific with 12% of revenue and 10% of orders, and finally Latin America, contributing 6% of revenue and 0.06% of total order volume.

-* From 2019 to 2022, North America consistently held the highest share of both revenue and order volume, with particularly strong performance in Q4 due to seasonal patterns.
-While revenue and volume remained solid, average order value declined by 7%, indicates a shift toward a broader customer base making smaller, more frequent purchases.
+* Between 2019 and 2022, North America consistently led in both revenue and order volume, with Q4 peaks driven by seasonal trends.
+Despite its dominance, the region experienced a 7% decline in average order value, suggesting a shift toward a broader customer base making more frequent but lower-value purchases.

 * In 2022, both average order value and revenue declined across all regions.
 However, Asia-Pacific maintained the highest AOV at $241, which is approximately 35% higher than Latin America, the region with the lowest performer.